siqb/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 The purpose of this project is to utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 The project requires obtaining RMSE values that are lower than a given tolerance.

+# Theory

-# What are Kalman filters?
+## What are Kalman filters?
 The Kalman filters is a family of algorithms used to combine measurements from multiple sources to produce estimates of unknown variables

 It's called a filter because it filters out the uncertainty.